respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/getting_started.md

   Subdevice #0: subdevice #0
 ```

 Find the sound card whose name has `seeed` prefix.
-For the above example, the capture device is `hw:0,0`, the playback device is `hw:0,1`.
+For the example above, the capture device is `hw:0,0`, the playback device is `hw:0,1`.
 Then test recording and playing sound with the following commands:

 ```
 # record & playback 2 channels audio